 The following is an example of when an accommodation would pose a threat to others: Student is taking a Welding course, which require them to perform various techniques such as welding, soldering, brazing, casting and bronzing.
 Student is visually impaired and has requested the accommodation of a Personal Attendant.
-The student feels that they can perform the required techniques and rely on the personal attendant's vision to help guide them. (not sure what this previous sentence is saying) This is potentially a safety issue for the student as well as others in the classroom.
+The student feels that they can perform the required techniques and rely on the personal attendant's vision to help guide them.
+This is potentially a safety issue for the student as well as others in the classroom.
 Therefore, this accommodation could be unreasonable for a Welding course, but may be approved for other courses.